 This past Christmas, my mom gifted me a two night stay at the Hike Inn.
 Last week, I finally had the opportunity to use my gift, and I want to tell you all about my stay at the Len Foote Hike Inn, a back country lodge located in the Amicalola Falls State Park.
-The Inn is just a short hike away from the beginning of the Appalachian Trail.
+The Inn is just a short hike away from the beginning of the Appalachian Trail at Springer Mountain.
 However, I mostly want to talk about how driven this place is towards sustainability and nature conservation.
 It really was an environmentalist’s dream vacation 🙂

 No, The Hike Inn did not sponsor my post in any way.
 I just had a really wonderful time at this place and wanted to share with you!

 You have to hike just under 5 miles in the Chattahoochee National Forest to get to the Hike Inn.
 It’s hidden away in the woods of the Amicalola Falls State Park, and it really blends right into the trees.
 The Hike Inn trail is a moderately challenging trail that starts near the top of Amicalola Falls and takes about 5 hours to complete, round trip.